ValueInMotion/value-in-motion-agent/README.md

 ## What this is

-An autonomous, lifecycle-aware AI system that **detects risk, orchestrates actions, and drives revenue outcomes across Customer Success.**
+**An autonomous, lifecycle-aware AI system that detects value friction, anticipates risk, and orchestrates targeted actions to drive measurable revenue outcomes across Customer Success.**

-Why it matters: Customer Success fails not from lack of data, but from lack of execution. → Turns Customer Success from reactive tracking into proactive execution.
+**Why it matters:** Customer Success doesn’t fail from lack of data — it fails from lack of structured execution.
+Value in Motion™ transforms Customer Success from reactive tracking to proactive, closed-loop execution.

 > This is not a dashboard.
-This is a **decision engine for Customer Success.**
+This is a **lifecycle decision and execution engine** for Customer Success.

 ---